facebook/create-react-app/packages/react-scripts/template/README.md

 ```

 In this case, ensure that the file is there with the proper lettercase and that’s not ignored on your local `.gitignore` or `~/.gitignore_global`.

-### Modulus

-See the [Modulus blog post](http://blog.modulus.io/deploying-react-apps-on-modulus) on how to deploy your react app to Modulus.

 ### Netlify